 Benzodiazepines: America's 'Other Prescription Drug Problem'

 Drew was in his early 30s.
-His medical history included alcohol abuse, but he'd been sober for several months when he became my patient.
+His medical history included alcohol abuse, but he had been sober for several months when he became my patient.

 His previous doctor had given him a prescription for Ativan, or lorazepam, which is frequently used to allay tremors and seizures from alcohol withdrawal.